Harry C. Dorn: Discovery and biomedical applications of carbonaceous nanoparticles

 During the early 1990s, Dorn in collaboration with scientists at IBM, published the first bond length measurements and solid-state dynamics of the soccer ball-shaped fullerene C60.
 In 1999, he and Stevenson, with X-ray structure determination reported a new family of trimetallic nitride template (TNT) endohedral metallofullerenes EMFs, M3N@C80 (M = Group IIIB and lanthanide metal ions) with the M3N metal cluster encapsulated in a high symmetry icosahedral fullerene cage, C80.
 His early research demonstrated that a functionalized Gd EMF nanoparticle could potentially serve as an effective contrast agent for MRI scans and be used in drug delivery systems.
 While exploring ways to produce nanoparticles with surface-bound proteins, his research substantiated that the processing conditions greatly influenced the localization of the protein outside the nanoparticle, thereby emphasizing the need to carefully select the appropriate processing method and conditions to achieve the desired protein localization and maximize the efficacy targeting of the nanoparticles for drug delivery, vaccine development, and biomedical imaging.
 In collaboration with Li on the potential application of amine functionalized TNT Endohedral metallofullerenes in the treatment of lower back and leg pain, his work demonstrated that these particles possess analgesic and anti-inflammatory properties in both in vitro and model studies, precisely due to their ability to scavenge free radicals and modulate inflammatory pathways, thereby providing a potential therapeutic approach for managing lower leg and back pain.

 In a collaborative study with Steven Stevenson, Dorn discovered a new form of carbon that represents a marriage of fullerenes and single-walled nanotubes SWNTs called fullertubes.
 The structure of these soluble all carbon fullertubes have C60 hemispheres capped on the ends of SWNTs.
 As of February 2023, this paper has an altmetric score of all outputs from JACS of 96%.

+Personal life and death

+Dorn married Linda Lee Collins in 1964; they remained married until his death in 2026.
+They had four sons and seven grandchildren.
+Dorn and his wife were members of Virginia Tech's Ut Prosim Society.

+Dorn died on August 6, 2026, a week before his 83rd birthday.